libuv/libuv/docs/src/misc.rst

     Gets the total amount of memory available to the process (in bytes) based on limits imposed by the OS.
 If there is no such constraint, or the constraint is unknown, `0` is returned.
+If there is a constraining mechanism, but there is no constraint set, `UINT64_MAX` is returned.
 Note that it is not unusual for this value to be less than or greater than :c:func:`uv_get_total_memory`.

     .. note::
         This function currently only returns a non-zero value on Linux, based